Kirushik-kir/authorize/README.md

 ## About

-This is a laravel-project? which realize the api CRUD (login and authorize)
+This is a laravel-project, which realize the api CRUD (login and authorize)

 ## Plan A